EncoreDigitalGroup/laravel-discovery/README.md

 @php artisan discovery:run
 ```

+This command will:

+1. Search for all configured interfaces
+2. Find implementing classes in your app, modules, and configured vendor paths
+3. Generate cache files in `bootstrap/cache/discovery/`

 ## Usage

 ### Basic Configuration

-Configure the discovery system using the `Discovery` facade:
+Configure the discovery system using the `Discovery` configuration class:

 ```php
 use EncoreDigitalGroup\LaravelDiscovery\Support\Discovery;